-In accordance with provisions in the contractual or regulatory arrangements applied by the respective national central bank (or by the ECB), the Eurosystem may suspend or exclude counterparties' access to monetary policy instruments on the grounds of prudence.
+In accordance with the provisions in the contractual or regulatory arrangements applied by the respective national central bank (or by the ECB), the Eurosystem may suspend or exclude counterparties' access to monetary policy instruments on the grounds of prudence.

-In addition, suspension or exclusion of counterparties may be warranted in some cases falling within the notion of the "default" of a counterparty as defined in the contractual or regulatory arrangements applied by the national central banks.
+In addition, a suspension or exclusion of counterparties may be warranted in some of the cases which fall within the notion of the "default" of a counterparty as defined in the contractual or regulatory arrangements applied by the national central banks.